jadecobra/python_tdd_exercises/source/exceptions/AttributeError/AttributeError_w_classes.rst

 * :ref:`how to separate tests from solutions<separate and equal functions>`
 * :ref:`what causes AttributeError<what causes AttributeError?>`
 * :ref:`how to make a person with a class<how to make a person with a class>`

-:ref:`Would you like to know where the extra attributes and methods of the Person class came from?<everything is an object>`
+* :ref:`that everything in Python is an object<everything is an object>`

+:ref:`Would you like to see another way to write tests?<another way to write tests>`

 ----